chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 [^3]: The fourth byte if for the null terminator '\0', with which c-strings always end.

-[^4]: By that I mean they don't have to consist of valid C code, for example `#define weird if (x<)` is a valid macro, in spite of not having balanced parentheses.
+[^4]: By that I mean they don't have to consist of valid C code, for example `#define WEIRD if (x<)` is a valid macro, in spite of not having balanced parentheses.
 Additionally, they don't have to end with semi-colons